Cyber Security

 Advanced Research

-Social engineers excel in gathering detailed background information on their targets to make their attacks more personalised and convincing.
+Social engineers are good at gathering detailed background information on their targets to make their attacks more personal and convincing.

 Psychological Manipulation

-An understanding of human psychology and common behavioural responses enables them to craft scenarios that are more likely to show human error and elicit the desired outcome.
+Understanding of human psychology and common behavioural responses allows them to craft scenarios that will show human error and elicit the desired outcome.

 Technical Proficiency

-While their methods are heavily based on social manipulation, a robust understanding of technology and cybersecurity helps them identify and exploit technical vulnerabilities as part of their strategy.
+While their methods are based on social manipulation, a good understanding of technology and cybersecurity helps them identify and exploit technical vulnerabilities as part of their strategy.

 Communication

-Exceptional verbal and written communication skills are crucial, enabling them to convincingly assume various identities or roles.
+Exceptional verbal and written communication skills are essential to convincingly play different roles or identities.

 The Anatomy of a Social Engineering Attack

-A social engineering attack unfolds through a series of calculated steps, each designed to exploit trust and manipulate human emotions to breach security measures.
-Understanding this anatomy is essential to recognizing and mitigating potential threats before they can cause harm.
+A social engineering attack unfolds in a series of steps, each designed to exploit trust and manipulate human emotions to breach security.
+Knowing this anatomy is key to recognising and stopping potential threats before they can cause harm.

 Research and Information Gathering

-The initial phase involves extensive research to collect as much personal and organisational information as possible.
-Social engineers scour public databases, social media profiles, company websites and even dumpster dive to gather sensitive details.
-This phase is crucial for tailoring the attack to the target’s specific vulnerabilities.
+First phase is research to collect as much personal and organisational information as possible.
+Social engineers scour public databases, social media profiles, company websites and even dumpster dive to get sensitive info.
+This phase is critical to tailor the attack to the target’s specific weaknesses.

 Target Identification

-Identifying the individuals or roles within an organisation that have access to the desired information or systems.
+Identify the individuals or roles within an organisation that have access to the info or systems.

 Data Collection